naschwin/Lottery-Picker/README.md

 # Lottery Picker

 ### Summary
-Randomly select numbers for lottery.
+Randomly select numbers for lottery.<br>
+Using Pygame as the GUI Library.

 ### Start
 - Select Range<br>